Home Christmas Events Best Vancouver Christmas Activities

 In a typical year at the attraction kids get to visit with Santa Claus and do activities on the platform while waiting for the train ride.

-The Santa Express usually runs from 10:00 am to 4:00 pm for the full month of December every day except for Christmas Day and Boxing Day.
-During the same period, the Christmas Night Train typically runs from 6:00 pm until 10:00 pm Wednesdays to Sundays.
+The Santa Express tends to run from 10:00 am to 4:00 pm throughout December.
+It’s only closed on Christmas Day.
+During the same period, the Christmas Night Train runs from 6:00 pm until 10:00 pm most Wednesdays to Sundays.

 Santa, Mrs Claus and the Bear Creek Train